SAP-samples/teched2025-AD161/exercises/ex0/README.md

-## Preparation 1 - Install the cds toolkit
+## Preparation 1 - Install latest version of the cds toolkit

 1. Open a console (Command Prompt).
     <br>![](/exercises/ex0/images/00_01_0010.png)

-2. Install the newest version of the [_cds toolkit_](https://cap.cloud.sap/docs/tools/cds-cli) globally.
+2. Install the latest version of the [_cds toolkit_](https://cap.cloud.sap/docs/tools/cds-cli) globally.
 In the console, run the command
     ```sh
-    npm add -g @sap/cds-dk
+    npm i -g @sap/cds-dk --prefix "C:\software\CLI\CDS"
     ```
+    > The --prefix option is only needed due to the setup of the TechEd machines.
+If you are running this tutorial on your own machine, omit it.

 3. Check the version:
     ```sh